WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis: Methods

-The \methName score combines ID data constraints in both \gSpaceS and \hSpaceS spaces.
-In the discriminative subspace, where discrepency between known classes is maximized, all ID data is in close proximity to one of the class clusters.
-Hence, we formulate \gSpaceS space OOD detection score as the distance towards the nearest class center $\cen_c^{\gSpaceS}$:
+\paragraph{\methName Score} The \methName score combines ID data constraints in both \gSpaceS and \hSpaceS spaces.
+In the discriminative subspace, where discrepency between known classes is maximized, all ID data is in close proximity to some class cluster.
+Formulate the \gSpaceS space OOD detection score as the distance to the nearest class center $\cen_c^{\gSpaceS}$:

-In contrast, in the \hSpaceS space where inter-class discrepency is minimized, the data from ID classes tends to scatter around a shared centroid.
-Thus we measure the OOD score in \hSpaceS space as the distance towards the center of all ID training data, which we refer to as $\cen^{\hSpaceS}$:
+In the \hSpaceS space where inter-class discrepency is minimized, the data from ID classes tends to scatter around a shared centroid.
+Measure the OOD score in \hSpaceS space as the distance to the center of all ID training data $\cen^{\hSpaceS}$:

 The design is distinct from residual norm score from prior work~\cite{vim, subspace}, which assumes minimal information left from ID data that is irrelevant for the classification task.
 Instead, we assume that the residual space contains abundant shared information, motivating us to formulate the distance-based score in Eq. \ref{eq:hScore}.